matus-kocik/django-template/README.md

     python --version
     ```

-    To check the Poetry environment and interpreter:
+    To check the UV environment and interpreter:

     ```bash
-    poetry env info
+    uv info
     ```

-    Ensure that the `Executable` path points to the Python interpreter inside your Poetry-managed virtual environment.
-If not, activate the correct environment:
+    Ensure that the `Python` path points to the interpreter inside your UV-managed virtual environment.
+If not, activate the correct environment using:

     ```bash
-    poetry env use <path-to-python>
+    uv activate
     ```

 7. **GitHub Actions Secrets:**